The writings of Shobha Cameron -

-- THE GOSPEL ACCORDING TO ME - every person on the planet has their own gospel which requires expression, which is unique to themselves
+- THE GOSPEL ACCORDING TO ME - every person has a gospel which is unique to themselves

-- THE VERY MERRY WIDOW - the illusion of death and the continuity of the spirit
+- THE VERY MERRY WIDOW - on the illusion of death and continuity of the spirit

-- SLIPPING SIDEWAYS - the existence of parallel universes of the material and the spiritual
+- SLIPPING SIDEWAYS - the parallel co-existent universes of the material and spiritual

 - MY MOTHER - MY LIFE : reflections of a daughter on the passing of her mother

 - ESSAYS IN PROVOCATION

 opinions of the author on contemporary social issues

 - AESTHETIC HEDONISM - indulgence in a life devoted to beauty